 We have a limited operating history and have incurred significant losses since our inception, and we anticipate that we will continue to incur substantial and increasing losses for the foreseeable future.
-We have only one product candidate and no commercial sales, which, together with our limited operating history, makes it difficult to evaluate our business and assess our future viability.
+We have only one product candidate and no

 We are a clinical-stage biopharmaceutical company with a limited operating history.
 We do not have any products approved for sale, and we are currently focused on developing our product candidate, LUM-201.
 Evaluating our performance, viability or future success will be more difficult than if we had a longer operating history or approved products on the market.
 We continue to incur significant research and development and general and administrative expenses related to our operations.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
 We have incurred significant operating losses in each year since our inception and expect to incur substantial and increasing losses for the foreseeable future.
-As of March 31, 2021, we had an accumulated deficit of \$74.6 million.
+As of September 30, 2021, we had an accumulated deficit of \$90.8 million.